sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 `ports <http://en.wikipedia.org/wiki/Computer_port_%28software%29>`_
 to other operating systems or processors which may be taking place.

+.. _section-prereqs:

 Prerequisites
 -------------

 General requirements
 ~~~~~~~~~~~~~~~~~~~~

+This section details the technical prerequisites needed on any platform.
+See
+`System-specific requirements`_ and `Installing prerequisites`_ for details
+on how to acquire these. :ref:`Mac OS X <section_macprereqs>` has
+special instructions as developer tools do not come standard.

 Your computer comes with at least 5 GB of free disk space running one of the
 supported versions of an operating system listed at